joagre/ratatoskr/README.md

 ### A fusion of application and scripting language

-* Satie aims to strike a balance between a fully-fledged application language and a scripting language, as highlighted by the reasons mentioned above (and below).
+* Satie aims to strike a balance between an application and a scripting language.
 This may be evident considering the choice of semantics, syntax, type system, support for object-orientation (from now on called *encapsulation*), and other aspects.

 ### Dynamically typed and type inference